Two novel hybrid meeting formats

 COVID-19, hybrid meetings, and the future

 I am not focusing on hybrid meetings at the moment.
 Why?
-Because I see little, if any, benefit of holding in-person meetings at this time.
-When we are able to have in-person meetings safely without masks or 6′ social distancing, I expect to be designing for two basic kinds of hybrid meetings.
+Because I see little if any, benefit of holding in-person meetings at this time.
+When we can have in-person meetings safely without masks or 6′ social distancing, I expect to be designing for two basic kinds of hybrid meetings.

 1. Traditional in-person plus online stream plus online meeting concierges that mediate the in-person portion with those online.
 (Emilie Barta has a decade of experience mediating such meeting formats.)